matrix-org/matrix-spec-proposals/proposals/3531-hidden-messages.md

 For simplicity, if a user gains or loses the powerlevel `m.visibility`, this does **not** affect any of the `m.visibility` relations already sent by that user.
+This may, however, affect how hidden events are displayed to this specific user.

 ### Example use